-The parents and child visit the school for an interview with the administrator, by appointment.
-At this time, they also observe a classroom in session.
-The child is observed by the teacher and/or administrator while in the classroom and the outdoor environment.
-During this time the program is explained to the parents and questions asked and answered regarding policies, schedules, fees, staff qualifications, discipline, etc.
+The parents and child visit the school for an interview with the Director, by appointment.
+At this time, they also observe the classrooms in session.
+During this time, the program is explained to the parents and questions asked and answered regarding policies, schedules, fees, staff qualifications, discipline, etc.